Tampere-University-Urban-Physics/fundamentals-of-gis/Content/2_Exercise.md

 ### 1.4.
 Map output

 1. You’ve finished your edits.
-Remove the georeferenced raster (you no longer need it) and make a nice informative map.
+Remove the georeferenced raster (you no longer need it) and make a nice informative map that shows the new buildings and the bus stops.
 You can choose whether or not to include the Google Satellite data.
 Insert a scale bar to show the distances in the map, a North Arrow, and a title.
-	- Hint: Look at the crash course exercise for instructions on how to make a map
+	- **Hint**: Look at the crash course exercise for instructions on how to make a map
 	- Don't forget to change the symbology of your layers to your liking!
 	- The layer names are good for saving data, but the underscores are not ideal for the legend.
 Try renaming them in the layer panel.